-The Fed and the OCC historically disallowed real estate brokerage and property management activities for their regulated institutions.
-The Office of Thrift Supervision (also within the Treasury) does allow subsidiaries of federal savings associations to provide real estate brokerage and property management services.
+(also within the Treasury) does allow subsidiaries of federal savings associations to provide real estate brokerage and property management services.
 About 25 states seem to allow these activities for the financial institutions that they charter and regulate, however, actual practice of them appears very rare.
-Conversely, real estate brokers and managers cannot offer essential banking services-accepting deposits and making commercial loans-and are not seeking to become bank-like.
+Conversely, real estate brokers and managers cannot offer essential banking services - accepting deposits and making commercial loans - and are not seeking to become bank-like.
 They do not want to form financial holding companies or obtain bank charters, and especially seek to avoid becoming regulated by the Fed or other banking agency.

 Bankers (American Bankers Association, Financial Services Roundtable, and New York Clearing House Association) requested the new authority.
 In their view, it would allow financial institutions to offer a fuller range of financial service, using many skills that banks already have.
-They argue that real estate brokerage and property management are financial in nature and that the proposed changes would be beneficial to customers, because costs of realty transactions might fall.
+They argue that these activities are financial in nature and that would be beneficial to customers, because costs of realty transactions might fall.